arieloren/Drug_Response_Analysis/README.md

 **Outliers**:

 Basic checks were conducted, and no extreme outliers were found, so the data was retained as is.
-I always prefer to use domain knowledge for outlier detection rather than relying on generic statistical methods

 ### 2. Feature Selection